PauloBacelar/PauloBacelar/README.md

 #### 💻 Front-end developer
 #### 🌱 Currently studying React
 #### 💼 Checkout <a href="https://paulobacelar.github.io">my portfolio</a> to see my works
-#### 👨🏻‍💻 HTML, CSS, JavaScript, React, Sass and Bootstrap are the technologies that I work the most with

 <div>
  <img src="http://github-readme-streak-stats.herokuapp.com?user=paulobacelar" alt="Commit streak"/>